EliAndrewC/l7r/setting/l7r.md

 #### **Doji no Tsume Hariya** [20 koku]

-Wanted for questioning in conjunction with a local investigation in the Ehime province of the Masao domain of the Lion clan, which used to be part of the Natsu domain of the Crane clan prior to the Lion/Crane war.
+Wanted for questioning in conjunction with a local investigation in the Ehime province of the Masao domain of the Lion Clan, which used to be part of the Natsu domain of the Crane Clan prior to the Lion/Crane war.
 Hariya was recently visiting Kyuden Daidoji and will be traveling up the coast by boat, where he is expected to stop in Kyuden Kakita for the Doll Festival, where he can be apprehended.

 #### **Bayushi no Daika Rentaro** [15 koku]

-Rentaro is a Scorpion merchant who held a long-standing contract to purchase Fox clan white charcoal for resale in Scorpion lands.
+Rentaro is a Scorpion merchant who held a long-standing contract to purchase Fox Clan white charcoal for resale in Scorpion lands.
 Last autumn he took delivery of a large shipment on credit, promising payment after resale.
 Payment never arrived.
 When the Fox Ministry of Revenue sent representatives to the Daika domain to inquire, Rentaro's household claimed he had departed on an extended trading journey and could not be reached.
 Rather than bring suit before an Imperial magistrate to compel Rentaro's family to settle the debt, the Fox have registered this bounty to compel Rentaro to appear personally to answer for the insult.

 #### **Iwao the ashigaru** [15 koku]